This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Happy woman hugging her happy puppy_What I Learned From Being Happy

 Happiness can mean different things to different people.
 For some of us, money means happiness.
-But for someone who is financially content, happiness can mean something else, or something more entirely.
+But for someone who doesn’t equate money with happiness, it can mean something else entirely.

 In 2023, the Pew Research Center assessed the happiness levels of Black adults living in America.
 The researchers found that Black Americans with higher incomes were more likely to report being “extremely or very happy” compared to those with middle and lower incomes.
-On the other hand, the majority of all the respondents on average reported being “somewhat” happy despite their income levels.
-So, while money is one way of determining the degree of happiness in our lives, it’s not the sole factor - because at least 26 percent of Black Americans with lower incomes reported being “extremely or very happy” for the most part.
+At the same time, the majority of all the respondents, on average, reported being “somewhat” happy despite the amount of money they earned.
+So, while money is one way of determining the degree of happiness in our lives, it’s not the sole factor, because at least 26 percent of Black Americans with lower incomes also reported being “extremely or very happy,” for the most part.

 Your Happiness Meter

 Happiness is often measured based on one's overall satisfaction in life.
 It was Dale Carnegie who once said, “Success is getting what you want.
 Happiness is wanting what you get.”
-But can you still be happy in challenging times?
-If happiness is about wanting what you have, then can you still be happy when life is not perfect and you feel as if you’re not getting what you desire?
+But can you still be happy when times are challenging?
+If happiness is about wanting what you have, then is happiness unattainable when your life is not perfect, and you feel as if you’re not getting what you desire?

 Shifting to Happy

-About a week before writing this editorial, I did an impromptu personal experiment.
+About a week before writing this article, I did an impromptu personal experiment.
 For four consecutive days, I did a reversal.
-Although, I can always find reasons for being grateful, I wasn’t happy with how things were going in my life.
-I felt like it was time for me to change my attitude.
-Instead of looking at my outer circumstances, I decided to focus on being happy.
-Rather than worrying about the future or thinking about the past, I focused as much as possible on living in the present moment.
+Although, I could always find a reason to be grateful, I wasn’t happy with how things were going in my life.
+I felt like it was time for me to make some changes.
+I started with my attitude.
+Instead of focusing on my problems, I decided to focus on being happy.
+Rather than worrying about the future or thinking about the past, I focused, as much as possible, on living in the present moment.
+I stopped judging myself.
+I stopped worrying about what I didn’t have.
 I accepted where I was and how things were.
-As a result, my spirits were automatically lifted.
+As a result, my spirits were automatically lifted; I started feeling more positive.

 I decided to start meditating on these positive feelings to connect with happiness from within.
 I refrained from talking to others about “having more happiness” or lecturing about what it means to be happy in life.
 I also didn’t post thoughts or quotes about happiness on social media.
-My goal was to focus on experiencing happiness by being present with my own positive feelings throughout the day, regardless of the situation or events that occurred from moment to moment.
-Instead of talking about it, I decided to actually live from a place of happiness.
+My goal was to focus on experiencing happiness by being present with my own positive feelings throughout the day, despite the challenges I faced.
+Instead of talking about it, I decided to actually live with an attitude of happiness.

-When I focused on the present moment and what was actually happening in that particular moment, I felt much happier than when my thoughts drifted into thinking about what could happen in the future or what already happened in the past.
-In order to maintain my current state of happiness, I realized I needed to give focused attention to whatever I was doing in that moment, and take action in that moment.
+When I focused on the present moment and accepted what was actually happening at that particular time, I felt much happier than when my thoughts drifted into thinking about what could happen in the future, or what already happened in the past.
+In order to maintain my current state of happiness, I realized I needed to give focused attention to whatever I was doing in that actual moment, and respond from a place of acceptance.
 Minute-by-minute, happiness, for me, meant living more consciously in the present moment.

 Being happy made me instinctively do things differently.
 The more I focused on being happy, the lighter I felt.
-This in turn caused me to make time to clear out some cluttered spaces in my home, which made me feel even more lighter and happier.
+I responded more positively to my circumstances.
+This in turn led me to make time to clear out some cluttered spaces in my home, which made me feel freer and happier.
 My energy also began to increase.
 I felt revitalized, which further increased my happiness.
-In short, I began to feel like I was on a happy-high as I started to feel more and more happiness and joy.
-I resisted the tendency to do anything that day, or the next, that would make me unhappy.
+In short, I began to feel like I was on a 'happy-high' as I started to feel more and more happiness and joy.
+I resisted the tendency to do anything that day, or the next, that would cause me to feel unhappy.
 In fact, I became more optimistic as I found myself focusing more on the silver lining when it came to some things that I was dreading to do, but needed to take care of.

 Sometimes people think that being happy when life is not perfect is about sticking your head in the sand and avoiding reality, but it’s not.
-You shouldn’t ignore your emotions, whether good or bad, but we shouldn’t dismiss the fact that being happy is also a reality.
+You shouldn’t ignore your emotions, whether good or bad; but you also shouldn’t dismiss the fact that being happy is also a reality.

 Photograph by Samson Katt